benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 ## How can people be claiming such success in RL?

-Lots of papers have been applying policy gradient to all sorts of different settings, and claiming crazy results, but I hope that it is now clear that they are just dressing up pure random search in a clever outfit.
+Lots of papers have been applying policy gradient to all sorts of different settings, and claiming crazy results, but I hope that it is now clear that they are just dressing up  [random search](https://en.wikipedia.org/wiki/Random_search) in a clever outfit.
 When you end up with a bunch of papers showing that [genetic algorithms are competitive with your methods](https://twitter.com/OriolVinyalsML/status/960927537005322243), this does not mean that we’ve made an advance in genetic algorithms.
-It is far more likely that this means that your method is a lousy implementation of pure random search.
+It is far more likely that this means that your method is a lousy implementation of random search.

 Regardless, both genetic algorithms and policy gradient require an absurd number of samples.
 This is OK [if you are willing to spend millions of dollars on AWS](https://twitter.com/beenwrekt/status/961263599674150912) and never actually want to tune a physical system.
 But there must be a better way.